 - Level 5: Critical: A terrorist attack in the Netherlands is imminent.

-The current threat level is substantial as of 22 March 2013.
+The current threat level is significant as of 9 December 2019.

 |DTN-number||Date of publication||Level|